Data Breaches

 recommended to write them down on paper as they can be misplaced or accessed by

-• Freeze credit.
+the wrong party. - Freeze credit.
 One of the best ways to counteract data breaches is to freeze your credit.

 If someone has your personal data, then they cannot open a credit card account in your